-    The best place for patients with bleeding disorders to be diagnosed and treated is at one of the federally funded hemophilia treatment centers (HTCs) that are located throughout the country.
+Many patients with bleeding disorders are diagnosed and treated at one of the federally funded hemophilia treatment centers (HTCs) that are located throughout the country.
 HTCs provide comprehensive care from skilled hematologists and other professional staff, including nurses, physical therapists, social workers and sometimes dentists, dieticians and other healthcare providers.

 A medical health history is important to help determine if other relatives have been diagnosed with a bleeding disorder or have experienced symptoms.
 Tests that evaluate clotting time and a patient's ability to form a clot may be ordered.
 A clotting factor test, called an assay, and tests measuring platelet function also may be performed.
 The VWF antigen test measures the amount of VWF in blood plasma.
 Patients with VWD typically have < 50% of normal VWF in their plasma.
 After VWD is confirmed, a test to determine the exact type is performed.

-Treatment for Von Willebrand Disease (VWD) depends on the diagnosis and severity.
+Treatment for von Willebrand Disease (VWD) depends on the diagnosis and severity.
 The mainstay of treatment is desmopressin (DDAVP®), the synthetic version of a natural hormone vasopressin.
 It stimulates the release of VWF from cells, which also increases FVIII.
 Desmopressin comes in two forms: injectable and nasal spray.
-Because desmopressin is an antidiuretic, causing the body to retain water, fluid restrictions are important so patients don't develop hyponatremia, reduced sodium in the bloodstream.

 There are a few clotting factor concentrates that are rich in VWF, and are recommended for patients with VWD.
 These therapies are given by intravenous infusion.